Dark-Scholar/BlockChain/README.md

 ## Current State

 This project is currently a shell for creating a BlockChain.
 The BlockChain class and methods have been defined and can be played with by calling them from the test.js file.
-I plan to build this out into an API in the near future.
+The basic API may be extended and rebuilt.
+Please see the notes on the usahe of the API.

-For now, please feel free to use this as a learning tool to understand the workings of BlockChain.
+please feel free to use this as a learning tool to understand the workings of BlockChain.

 ## Versions